mrlb05/Nifty4Gemini/docs/nifty/introduction.rst

 To update Nifty, do five things:

-- Do your development in a new branch or fork, not the master branch of the repository
+- *Do your development in a new branch or fork, not the master branch of the repository*
-- Run the test data reductions in the tests directory
+- Before uploading, run the test scripts in the tests directory
-- Pick an appropriate version number
+- Pick an appropriate version number; update the setup.py
+- Create a new DIO (zenodo) and update the DOI in the README
+- Commit all changes to GitHub
 - Create a new Github Release
 - Upload the latest version to PyPi.org

-- Create a new DIO and update the DOI in the README
+Uploading to PyPi.org; instructions taken from `here <https://packaging.python.org/tutorials/distributing-packages/#wheels>`_.

+..code-block:: text

+  rm -r dist build             # Clean up old files python setup.py bdist_wheel  # Build python wheels twine upload dist/*          # Upload to PyPi.org

 Version Numbers